vwt-digital/ckan/README.rst

       `env.template <https://github.com/vwt-digital/ckan/blob/develop/contrib/docker-GCP/.env.template>`_ (lines 38-49).
       Along with the environment variables to set the GCP SQL database (lines 27-29).
 And the removal of any environment variables used to setup a database locally.
-    | **Note:** Don't forget to compare this folder to the contrib/docker folder of the branch you want to merge with.

 **Note:** Don't forget to update the above line numbers if they are changed due to a merge.